Lending FAQs During Covid-19

-Q: How have the steps to secure financing for a Hawaii home purchase changed due to the social distancing?
+Q: How have the steps to secure financing for a Hawaii home purchase changed?

 Q: Are lenders requiring larger down payments now because the economy has been volatile and the job market uncertain?

-To date, there has been no indication that current down payment requirements will change.
+To date, there has been no indication that down payment requirements will change.

 Q: Where can I find additional resources for buyers in Hawaii?